 Friends Around the Globe:

 The Madison, NJ High School Connection

 A group of amazing American students from the Rotary Interact club of Madison, NJ, have joined our initiative.

 After hearing our story, they made short videos to introduce themselves to the girls we sponsor.
 Thanks to Moses, our girls responded, telling about their lives.

-Now the Madison students have pledged to raise funds for two years of high school for a Maasai girl!
+Now the Madison High School students have raised funds for two years of high school for a Maasai girl.
 They are reaching across the globe in friendship, and looking forward to learning about the changing Maasai culture.